 Call it kooky, but I feel that my sudden urge to make a quiche was a kind of premonition for how the rest of my day would end up…

 I was grazing by some contemporary art at the LACMA, when I suddenly remembered that the 4th annual KCRW Good Food Pie Contest was being held just outside the museum on the big lawn.
 My impromptu visit to the exhibits at LACMA, led to a spontaneous afternoon of pie tasting in the park!
 How wonderful!

 I decided to saunter over to see if I could try a slice or two or five…

 Hundreds of pie fans were mulling around with small paper plates grabbing samples of homemade pies.
 Family tested recipes of apple pies, chocolate and banana pies, blueberry and savory pies were among the various tents occupying Hancock Park just off 6th street across from the Levitated Mass site.

 By the time I got there, about an hour after it had already started, many of the pies had been quickly gobbled up, but I managed to sample a few of the remaining (mostly apple) pies.
 (Note: do not try this on an empty stomach… can you say “sugar high!?”
 This I learned the hard way.)

-Anyway, back to the pies… The judges were numerous and included a variety of pie lovers (just to name a few) chef Michael Voltaggio, Russ Parsons (LA Times), Zoe Nathan (Huckleberry, Rustic Canyon and Milo and Olive) and of course, the notorious Jonathan Gold (LA Times).
+Anyway, back to the pies… The judges were numerous and included a variety of pie lovers (just to name a few) chef Michael Voltaggio, Russ Parsons (LA Times), Zoe Nathan (Huckleberry, Rustic Canyon and Milo and Olive) and of course, Jonathan Gold (LA Times).